Federated Semi-Supervised and Semi-Asynchronous Learning for Anomaly Detection in IoT Networks: Conclusion

 \section{Conclusion}

-In this paper, we propose a Federated Semi-Supervised and Semi-Asynchronous (FedS$^3$A) learning for anomaly detection in IoT networks.
-First, we consider a more realistic assumption that labeled data is only available at the server, and each client has a large amount of unlabeled data.
-Then, federated semi-supervised learning and pseudo-labeling technique is used for model training.
-Meanwhile, a dynamic weight of supervised learning is applied to balance supervised learning at the server and unsupervised training at clients.
+In this paper, we proposed a Federated Semi-Supervised and Semi-Asynchronous (FedS³A) learning framework tailored for anomaly detection in IoT networks.
+Our approach addresses a practical scenario where labeled data is exclusively available at the server, while each client holds substantial amounts of unlabeled data.
+To tackle this, FedS³A leverages federated semi-supervised learning and pseudo-labeling techniques, complemented by a dynamic weighting mechanism for supervised learning.
+This strategy effectively balances the contributions of the server’s labeled data with the clients’ unlabeled data during model training.

-Then, due to the device heterogeneity of IoT networks, we further design a semi-asynchronous model update and staleness tolerant distribution scheme.
-The server allows all clients to participate in the federated training procedure but implements the global update once the parameters of a certain proportion of clients are received.
-Meanwhile, to achieve a win-win between round efficiency and client utilization, the model version of a subset of clients is allowed to remain asynchronous and inconsistent with that of the server.
-In addition, the weights of stale models are reduced to mitigate the negative impact on the global model, and an adaptive learning rate is adopted to balance the contributions of different clients to federated learning.
-Furthermore, a group-based aggregation function is utilized to alleviate the impact of non-IID data on model performance.
+To account for the device heterogeneity prevalent in IoT networks, we designed a semi-asynchronous model update strategy paired with a staleness-tolerant distribution scheme.
+This allows all clients to participate in the federated training process, with the server performing global updates once parameters from a predefined proportion of clients are received.
+To optimize the trade-off between round efficiency and client utilization, FedS³A permits a subset of clients to operate with asynchronous model versions.
+The impact of stale models is mitigated by reducing their weights, while an adaptive learning rate ensures balanced contributions across clients.
+Additionally, we incorporated a group-based aggregation function to address the challenges posed by non-IID data distributions, enhancing model robustness.

-Finally, in order to further reduce the communication cost without sacrificing model performance, we design a simple but efficient approach by sending only the difference of parameters as the sparse matrices across the communication rounds.
+To minimize communication overhead without compromising performance, we introduced an efficient protocol that transmits only parameter differences as sparse matrices across communication rounds.
+This approach significantly reduces the bandwidth requirements, a critical consideration for resource-constrained IoT environments.

-Through extensive experiments, we demonstrate that the performance of FedS$^3$A is far superior to the state-of-the-art FL-based detection methods.
-It takes detection performance, round efficiency, and communication consumption into account, and can achieve greater than 98\% detection accuracy with less than 50\% communication cost in both scenarios.
+Extensive experimental results validate the efficacy of FedS³A, demonstrating that it significantly outperforms state-of-the-art federated learning-based anomaly detection methods.
+Specifically, our framework achieves detection accuracies exceeding 98\% while reducing communication costs to less than 50